-Tables \ref{tableres1} and \ref{tableres2} present the Bias, MSEs and $CP_{95\%}$ for the MLE and Bayesian estimators of the entropy measure $H$.
-In particular, the results revealed that: \begin{enumerate} \item For all the parameter estimators, the Bias and MSE approach zero for large n, which implies asymptotic unbiasedness, i.e., the Bias approaches zero, and the MSE decreases as the number of samples increases.
+\item For all the parameter estimators, the Bias and MSE approach zero for large $n$, which implies asymptotic unbiasedness, i.e., the Bias approaches zero, and the MSE decreases as the number of samples increases.

+\item In the first scenario, we obtained results when the model reduces to the exponential distribution, and all the estimators behave similarly in terms of estimates.
+However, with the Bayesian approach, credibility intervals are more precise.

+\item The Bayesian results yielded better estimates compared to the classical estimators.
+In fact, \cite{firth1993bias} demonstrated that a bias correction in the MLE is equivalent to adopting Jeffreys' priors for the exponential family of distributions, including the gamma distribution.
+This should yield results approximately equal to those we obtain for the posterior estimates using the Jeffreys posterior.
+However, the confidence intervals differ because they are based on asymptotic results and tend to resemble those of the MLE.
+More importantly, other priors yielded better outcomes, indicating that the Bayesian approach in this instance provided superior results even when compared with corrective methods applied to the standard MLE.

-\item The posterior means using the reference prior 1 and 2 were superior to the posterior means using Jeffreys prior and MLE.
+\item The posterior means using reference priors 1 and 2 were superior to the posterior means using Jeffreys' prior and MLE.
 However, the posterior mean using reference prior 2 was consistently superior to the posterior mean using reference prior 1.
-The said performance is validated through the coverage probability informed by the CI.
+This performance is validated through the coverage probability informed by the CI.
 Additionally, the coverage probability was high for all the estimators, and the credibility of the interval increases with sample size.

-\item For all estimators, the highest drop in Bias and MSE was observed when the sample size increased from $20$ to $30$.
+\item For all estimators, the most significant drop in Bias and MSE was observed when the sample size increased from $20$ to $30$.

 \item Overall, the results show that the MLE performed worst, given its high bias and MSE.
-On the other hand, the posterior estimates using the matching prior provided Bayes estimates with smaller Bias and MSE; it was considered the most adequate prior to estimating $H$.
+On the other hand, the posterior estimates using the matching prior provided Bayes estimates with smaller Bias and MSE; it was considered the most adequate prior for estimating $H$. \end{enumerate}